 This beautiful beach in Pacific Palisades has been used as a filming location for various TV shows and movies throughout the years, with one of the most famous being the classic long running Baywatch series.
 The beach marks the end (or beginning) of the path.
 I like to start at Torrance and take a break at Will Rogers before completing the 22 mile return journey.

 Whether you choose to complete the entire path or just a section, you are bound to leave happy, energized, and feeling like you got a fresh workout in.
 This bike ride is the perfect way to start any weekend in Los Angeles.
 Do your body and mind a favor and get out and explore this wonderful, free attraction.
 There is no better way to see so much in such a short period of time.
 If not, you are missing out on one of Southern California’s top attractions.
-For more fun things to do in Southern California, check out my list of 25 Fun Things to do in Southern California.
-You will finds lots of diverse fun on this list, with everything from beautiful beaches, to coastal hiking trails, to Disneyland!

 I’ll leave you with one more fantastic photo of a sunset over Torrance Beach.
 What a nice sight to come back to after a 44 mile ride!